ThatMG393/Stfu/README.md

 * Removed the chat command length limit
 * Added options to hide advancement broadcasts and command block output and compact chat spam
 * Added an option to increase the maximum amount of chat messages
-* Fixed tooltips running off the screen
+* Fixed tooltips running off the screen and model gaps
 * Added options that speed up minecraft/world (re)loading
 * Made it possible to see your health and hunger when riding something and to bind a button to multiple keybinds
-* Also very slightly reduced RAM
+* Improved performance

 ### Faq
 #### I have a suggestion for this mod!